One-Week Summer Business Program

 In this course, students will be introduced to some of the core principles of Big Data.
 Students may learn techniques related to controlling the costs and benefits of information processing.
 The course may focus on elements such as decision-making, data structure and analytical models.

-Ms. Lazebnik is currently an adjunct assistant professor at Bentley University teaching Human Biology, Human Inheritance, and Human Health and Disease.
+Dr. Lazebnik is an adjunct assistant professor at Bentley University, teaching Human Biology, Human Inheritance, and Human Health and Disease.
 She also has experience with utilizing analytical instrumentation and digital teaching technologies including data-mining resources and more.
-Ms. Lazebnik is involved in research focused on undergraduate STEM education and developing innovative course content to work hand-in-hand with the curriculum, in particular with a project at Boston’s Museum of Science.
-Ms. Lazebnik received her BS in Neuroscience and Biology as well as her MS in Cell and Molecular Biology from Brandeis University.
+Dr. Lazebnik is involved in research focused on undergraduate STEM education and developing innovative course content to work hand-in-hand with the curriculum, in particular with a project at Boston’s Museum of Science.
+Dr. Lazebnik received her BS in Neuroscience and Biology as well as her MS in Cell and Molecular Biology from Brandeis University.
 Later, she received her PhD in Genetics from the Tufts University School of Medicine.
 In addition, she has extensive research experience including working as a research fellow at NIH, research associate at Brandeis and Tufts, and a postdoctoral fellow at Tufts Molecular Oncology Research Institute.
-Finally, Ms. Lazebnik is a multi-published educator and research scientist.
+Finally, Dr. Lazebnik is a multi-published educator and research scientist.
 She has had three articles published in the National Center for Biotechnology Information.

 “I thoroughly enjoyed coming to Big Data.
 Dr. Lazebnik was a spectacular professor and she explained the material very well.
 My favorite part was creating a plan for an invention and presenting it with my peers.”